 Senate refuses to stop airlines from shrinking seat sizes

-WASHINGTON (AP) — The Senate is refusing to come to the aid of airline passengers squeezed by the ever-shrinking size of their seats.
+WASHINGTON (AP) — The Senate refused Thursday to come to the aid of airline passengers squeezed by the ever-shrinking size of their seats.

-An amendment by Democratic Sen. Chuck Schumer of New York would have blocked airlines from further reducing the "size, width, padding, and pitch" of seats, passengers' legroom and the width of aisles.
+An amendment by Sen. Chuck Schumer, D-N.Y., would have blocked airlines from further reducing the "size, width, padding, and pitch" of seats, passengers' legroom and the width of aisles.
+"It costs you an arm and a leg just to have room for your arms and legs," Schumer said.

 Economy-class airline seats have shrunk in recent years on average from a width of 18 inches to 16.5 inches.
-The average pitch — the space between a point on one seat and the same on the seat in front — has gone from 35 inches to about 31 inches.
+The average pitch — the space between a point on one seat and the same on the seat in front of it — has gone from 35 inches to about 31 inches.
+Many airlines are charging passengers for extra legroom in amounts that used to be standard.

-Airlines opposed to the amendment say lawmakers are trying to "re-regulate" an industry that has been deregulated since 1978.
+No senators spoke against the proposal, but airlines opposed to the measure have accused lawmakers of trying to "re-regulate" an industry that has been deregulated since 1978.